Code Red Scenario: Historical University Crisis (2001)

 - Response: Creative

 - Focus: Players have freedom to investigate using the “Key Discovery Paths” as IM guidance.
 They must develop response strategies balancing academic operations, manual patch deployment, network security, and internet attack participation responsibility.
-The three rounds allow for full narrative arc including historical context and comprehensive modernization discussion exploring how 2001 worm evolved into contemporary threats.
+The three rounds allow for full narrative arc including historical context and comprehensive modernization discussion exploring how the 2001 worm evolved into contemporary threats.

 Advanced Challenge (150-170 min)